davagian/KODAQS_Speech_Project-/README.md

 ## Overview

-This project involves training and evaluating a classification model using curated datasets.
-The repository is structured for reproducibility, from raw data processing to final model training and evaluation.
+This project involves training and evaluating a classification model for detecting criticism in the Russian Parliament, the State Duma.

 ## Repository Structure